openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/02-implement-process.md

 Apart from the Swagger-UI, we can also call our RESTful resources from any REST client, for example via **cURL** in a terminal.

-Because the original Terminal tab already has our applicatio running, we need to run this command in a second Terminal tab.
+Because the original Terminal tab already has our application running, we need to run this command in a second Terminal tab.
 Click on the following command to run it in your other Terminal tab.
-This will return the list of **getting_started** resource instances, which currently containts the single instance we created earlier:
+This will return the list of **getting_started** resource instances, which currently contains the single instance we created earlier:

 `curl -X GET "http://localhost:8080/getting_started" -H "accept: application/json"`{{execute T2}}